-Furthermore, we believe that the asset allocation of the ERSRI portfolio will benefit from its diversification as volatility may increase and central bank policy continues to drive markets.
-Most importantly the longterm focus remains to reduce the volatility of the portfolio, achieve above-market returns, and position the portfolio to meet the objectives of the pension plan.
+We believe that the asset allocation of the ERSRI portfolio will benefit from its diversification in the event that we see another increase in volatility.
+Most importantly the long-term focus remains to reduce the volatility of the portfolio, achieve above-market returns, and position the portfolio to meet the objectives of the pension plan.

-The net return by asset class for fiscal year ending June 30, 2019:
+The net return by asset class for fiscal year ending June 30, 2020:

 Asset Classes Fiscal Year Return (net)

-Public Equity 5.2%
+Public Equity 1.3%

-Private Growth 12.6%
+Private Growth 1.9%

-Income 3.9%
+Income -5.3%

-Crisis Protection Class 6.8%
+Crisis Protection Class 12.4%

-Inflation Protection 6.7%
+Inflation Protection 6.0%

-Volatility Protection 6.7%
+Volatility Protection 7.0%

-Total ERSRI Fund 6.5%
+Total ERSRI Fund 3.8%